RandomSeeded/tcode-myles/readme.md

-the tcode format is specified in terms of byte strings. but this implementation only supports the subset of byte strings that are js strings.
+"officially" the tcode format is specified in terms of byte strings. but this implementation only supports the subset of byte strings that are js strings.

 api: